What is the FINRA Foundation Military Spouse Fellowship for the Accredited Financial CounselorProgram?

 Who IS eligible for the fellowship?

-Current spouses or surviving spouses of a uniformed service member; Army, Navy, Marine Corps, Air Force, Coast Guard, Space Force (Active Duty, National Guard and Reserve, or retirees) entitled to DEERS card possession or eligibility.
-Also eligible are spouses of those currently serving in the Commissioned Corps of the Public Health Service and the National Oceanic and Atmospheric Administration.
+Current spouses or surviving spouses of a Uniformed Service member; Army, Navy, Marine Corps, Air Force, Coast Guard, Space Force, National Guard, and Reserves, Commissioned Corps of the Public Health Service and the National Oceanic and Atmospheric Administration or retirees of any of these branches.
+Spouses have to be entitled to DEERS card possession or eligibility.

 Who is NOT eligible for the fellowship?